RanaAlharbi/Nafoud-mobile-app/README.md

 - Emergency contacts and embassy access
 - Local business support and promotion

-# 🧩 Widgets and External Packages Used

-🧩 Key Packages Used
+# 🧩 Key Packages Used
 The Nafoud application relies on a carefully selected set of core Flutter packages to support clean architecture, AI capabilities, mapping, and a high-quality user experience.

 - bloc / flutter_bloc – State management using the BLoC pattern